-In addition regression analyses will be performed for continuous outcomes such as corrected distance visual acuity at 12 months for all operated eyes, adjusting for baseline habitual logMar visual acuity and the randomisation stratifiers (treatment centre, surgeon), including patient as a random effect.
+In addition regression analyses will be performed for continuous outcomes such as corrected distance visual acuity at 12 months for the study eye, adjusting for baseline habitual logMar visual acuity and the randomisation stratifiers (treatment centre, surgeon, and whether or not patients have one or both eyes eligible).
+Baseline habitual logMar visual acuity is only collected for the study eye and therefore distance visual acuity outcomes for the fellow eye, whether they are unaided or corrected, will only be adjusted for the randomisation stratifiers.